 American Agri-Women Gail McPherson Fly-In Scholarship

 This scholarship was named to honor Gail McPherson of Pennsylvania.
 Gail was a founding mother of AAW and a past president of the Foundation.
 She was proficient in parliamentary procedure, she was chair of the bylaws committee and author of many pertinent resolutions.
 Gail was instrumental in the creation of the first AAW Fly-In.
 Application Deadline is May 1st.

 American Agri-Women Daughters of American Agriculture Scholarships

 • Jean Ibendahl Scholarship (for ages 18-23)

 • Sister Thomas More Bertels Scholarship (for ages 24+)

 Daughters of American Agriculture Scholarship was created to honor the memory of those courageous and adventuresome pioneer women who played such an important role in the founding of this nation and encourage the present generation to continue their education in agricultural pursuits.
-These two scholarships are available to any farm, ranch or agribusiness woman or her daughter to pursue accredited courses in agriculture leadership, communications, rural sociology, medicine, or any other courses directly related to agriculture.
+These two scholarships ($1,000 each) are available to any farm, ranch or agribusiness woman or her daughter to pursue accredited courses in agriculture leadership, communications, rural sociology, medicine, or any other courses directly related to agriculture.
 Applications will be taken beginning March 1 of each year and need to be postmarked before June 1st.
 Applications will not be accepted after March 1st.
 Application Deadline is March 1st.